Why Study Marketing at Fisher?

-Christopher Copeland is one of the School's youngest students interning this semester.
-He is gaining hands-on experience as a Managerial Intern at Bert's Bikes and Fitness located in Rochester.
+Christopher Copeland gained hands-on experience as a Managerial Intern at Bert's Bikes and Fitness during the Fall 2014 semester.

-His responsibilities vary from day to day, but he is mainly involved working with the service department to ensure customers are taken care of in a timely fashion.
-In addition, he has been in charge of rearranging portions of the sales floor to make them more organized and aesthetically appealing to the customers.
+His responsibilities varied from day to day, but mainly involved working with the service department to ensure customers were taken care of in a timely fashion.
+In addition, he was in charge of rearranging portions of the sales floor to make them more organized and aesthetically appealing to the customers.